What is BAMS?: Course Fees 2026, Subjects, Top Colleges, Admissions

 A:

-A BAMS doctor is a practitioner of Ayurveda, a traditional system of medicine that originated in India.
-BAMS full form in medical is Bachelor of Ayurvedic Medicine and Surgery, which is a 5.5-year undergraduate degree programme that combines the study of modern Medicine and traditional Ayurvedic practices.
+A BAMS doctor is also called Ayurveda doctor.
+BAMS full form is Bachelor of Ayurvedic Medicine and Surgery which is a 5.5 year UG degree which is a mix of modern Medicine and traditional Ayurvedic practices.

 Q: Can BAMS doctors do C-sections?